kammitama5/kammitama5.github.io/_posts/2024-04-30-Tuesday-April-30th.md

 ## AIM PQC

 ## Hi!
-- I'm in SoCal, full after having eaten churros and celebrating Taco Tuesdays.
+- I'm in SoCal, full after having eaten churros and celebrating Taco Tuesday.
 It feels weird to be back, and to hear people say that "this is a place everyone wants to be", having left that place, after having lived there for many years (I do "get it" though; as a coworker said years ago, "California is 'easy living'" comparable to other states).
 If you are from say, NYC or the Bay, the pace is a lot different, though, and that can be a bit annoying sometimes (lol).
 You have to just enjoy the pace, and realize that well, messed up stuff that causes traffic or random things happens, too.
 If you live here, you accept these things.
-Like idk, a random actor shooting (no; with a gun, not a movie) at cars on Sunset boulevard, or choppers going after a rogue officer from the military who wrote a manifesto talking about corruption, or idk, a tank on Hollywood Boulevard (all things I experienced having lived there).
+Like idk, a random "actor" [shooting](https://www.dailymail.co.uk/news/article-2072435/Sunset-Boulevard-gunman-fired-crowds-mistaken-actor-gangster-movie.html) (no; with a gun, not a movie) at cars on Sunset boulevard, or choppers going after a [rogue officer](https://en.wikipedia.org/wiki/Christopher_Dorner_shootings_and_manhunt) from the LAPD who wrote a manifesto talking about corruption, or idk, a [tank](https://en.wikipedia.org/wiki/G.I._Joe:_The_Rise_of_Cobra) on Hollywood Boulevard for a premiere
+(all things I experienced having lived there).
 - It's also strange to be back; the sketchy part of Pasadena is now gentrified, and some of the people I knew even retired from the biz,